Recovering from Religion: ExCommunications blog

 RfR maintains a blog named ExCommunications which serves as an extension of the RfR mission "by allowing doubters and ex-believers to share their own experiences or read about others'."
 The organization states that "Writing about a personal journey can help bring a sense of peace and resolution, and it reassures those who have been down a similar road that they are not alone.
-If you’ve got a story you’d like to share, head over to our submission guidelines page...
+If you've got a story you'd like to share, head over to our submission guidelines page...
 Otherwise, happy reading!"

 RfR podcast

 The RfR podcast has had several format iterations.

 The most recent version is hosted by RfR online programming director, anthropologist Dr. Kara Griffin, a former Southern Baptist.
-These episodes consist of audio recordings adapted from the organization's weekly "RfRx Talks" in which RfR volunteers "talk to those who’ve been harmed by extreme religion and religious practices.
+These episodes consist of audio recordings adapted from the organization's weekly "RfRx Talks" in which RfR volunteers "talk to those who've been harmed by extreme religion and religious practices.
 You meet guests with personal experiences and insights in various religions and religious groups, including Mormonism, Jehovah Witnesses, Scientology, religious activism, and more."

 A previous iteration of the podcast, begun in October 2018, was co-hosted by Tim Rymel and Bill Prickett.
-Guests included Llloyd Evans, Janja Lalich, John Smid, and Angela Soffe.
-Prior to 2018, the podcast was hosted by Scott Smith who, along with his wife, died on November 27, 2017 in a murder-suicide by Scott.
+Guests included Lloyd Evans, Janja Lalich, John Smid, and Angela Soffe.
+Prior to 2018, the podcast was hosted by Scott Smith who, along with his wife, died on November 27, 2017, in a murder-suicide by Scott.